Wednesday, May 4, 2011

 “Keep on Runnin’” follows with a rapid-fire guitar rhythm and driving beat.

 “Still They Ride” was the fourth single from the album.
-It remained on the charts for nine weeks and broke the top twenty (it peaked at number 19).
+It remained on the US Billboard Hot 100 for nine weeks and broke the top twenty (it peaked at number 19).
 This one slows things down after the last track, bringing the side to a nice close.
 Perry holds some amazing notes on this one, showing his vocal skills.
 It also has yet another amazing guitar solo by Schon.
 This was another slow dance favorite.

 The title track “Escape” opens the second side of the record.
 It is a solid rocking number, and Cain pounds out some very heavy piano in the spirit of Jerry Lee Lewis.

 “Lay It Down” is next.
 Once again, Journey’s unique take in song structure is evident on this one.
 That makes the songs enjoyable since they aren’t predictable or repetitive.
 I like that.

 “Dead or Alive” has a bouncy piano line backed by hard-driving guitars and drum.